rusty-electron/rusty-electron.github.io/_posts/2021-09-26-basics-of-arm-assembly.md

 .section .data
 ```

-As given in the table, we need to load the hex value of 0x1 into the register r7 and we may load the return value in r0.
+As given in the table, we need to load the hex value of `0x1` into the register r7 and we can load the return value (any arbitrary number) in r0.

 Let us now try executing this code.